abcdesktopio/docs/opsdocs/docs/advanced/4.4/install/onpremises/kubernetes.md

 speedtest-od-7fcc9649b4-n2ldl   1/1     Running   0          2m18s
 ```

-## **Step 5:** Connect your local abcdesktop
+## **Step 5:** Connect to your local abcdesktop instance

 Open your browser and navigate to http://[your-ip-hostname]:30443/

-abcdesktop homepage should be available :
+The abcdesktop home page should be accessible:

 ![abcdesktop Anonymous login](img/kubernetes-setup-login-anonymous.png)

-Click on the **Connect with Anonymous** access button. abcdesktop service pyos is creating a new pod.
+Click the **Connect with Anonymous** access button.
+The abcdesktop `pyos` service creates a new user pod in the background.

 ![abcdesktop main screen login pending](img/kubernetes-setup-login-anonymous.pending.png)

-A few seconds later, all processes are ready to run.
-You should see the abcdesktop main screen, with no applications in the dock.
+After a few seconds, all processes will be ready.
+The abcdesktop main screen appears with no applications in the dock.

 ![abcdesktop main screen ready](img/kubernetes-setup-login-anonymous.done.png)

-Also, you can run again the command
+You can also verify that the user pod was created by running the following command:

 ``` shell
 kubectl get pods -l type=x11server -n abcdesktop
 ```

-You should see that the `anonymous-XXXXX` pod have been created and is `Running`
+The `anonymous-XXXXX` pod should be present with a `Running` status:

 ``` shell
 NAME              READY   STATUS    RESTARTS   AGE anonymous-c44fc   5/5     Running   0          116s
 ```

-You have successfully installed abcdesktop.io.
+abcdesktop.io has been successfully installed.
 You only need a web browser to access your web workspace.
-It's now time to add some container applications.
+You can now proceed to add container applications.
-Read the next chapter to add applications.
+Read the next chapter to learn how to add applications.